 Pursuant to the agreement, Austin Trucking performs subcontract work for FSC, including trucking services.
-During the fiscal year ended September 30, 2023, FSC incurred costs of approximately \$8.6 million for these subcontract services.
-As of September 30, 2023, FSC had approximately \$593,000 due to Austin Trucking reflected in accounts payable.
+During the fiscal year ended September 30, 2024, FSC incurred costs of approximately \$7.1 million for these subcontract services.
+As of September 30, 2024, FSC had approximately \$239,000 due to Austin Trucking reflected in accounts payable.

 Prior to our acquisition of FSC in 2011, FSC advanced funds to an entity owned by Fred J. Smith, Jr., the father of Fred J. (Jule) Smith, III, our President and Chief Executive Officer, in connection with a land development project.
-Through March 2021, the obligations of the borrower entity to repay the advances were guaranteed by a separate entity owned by Fred J. Smith, Jr. amounts outstanding under the advances did not bear interest and were scheduled to mature in full in March 2021.
-In March 2021, FSC amended and restated the terms of the repayment obligation, as a result of which Fred J. (Jule) Smith, III personally assumed the remaining balance of the obligation.
+Through March 2021, the obligations of the borrower entity to repay the advances were guaranteed by a separate entity owned by Fred J. Smith, Jr. Amounts outstanding under the advances did not bear interest and were scheduled to mature in full in March 2021, ISC amended and restated the terms of the repayment obligation, as a result of which Fred J. (Jule) Smith, III personally assumed the remaining balance of the obligation.
 No new amounts were advanced to Mr. Smith by the Company, FSC or any subsidiary or affiliate thereof in connection with the transaction.
-Under the amended and restated terms, Mr. Smith exceuted a promissory note in favor of FSC in the principal amount of approximately \$774,000.
-The note bears simple interest at a rate of 4.0% and requires annual minimum payments of \$100,000, inclusive of principal and accrued interest, with any remaining principal and accrued interest, with any remaining principal and accrued interest, with any remaining principal and accrued interest at a rate of 4.0% and requires annual minimum payments of \$100,000, inclusive of principal and interest outstanding under the note was approximately \$712,000, and the amount of principal and interest outstanding under the note was approximately \$712,000, and the amount of principal and interest outstanding under the note was approximately \$712,000, inclusive of accrued interest.
+Under the amended and restated terms, Mr. Smith executed a promissory note in favor of FSC in the principal amount of approximately \$774,000.
+The note bears simple interest at a rate of 4.0% and requires annual minimum payments of \$100,000, inclusive of principal and accrued interest, with any remaining principal and interest due and payable in full on December 31, 2027.
+The obligations of Mr. Smith under the promissory note are unsecured.
+During fiscal 2024, the largest aggregate amount of principal and interest outstanding under the note was approximately \$534,000, inclusive of accrued interest.

 We are a party to an access agreement with Island Pond Corporate Services, LLC ("Island Pond") regarding certain property owned by affiliates of Ned N. Fleming, III, the Executive Chairman of our Board and Managing Partner of SunTx.
 Pursuant to the agreement, we have a non-exclusive right to use certain land located in Baker County, Georgia for the purpose of business development.
-We paid Island Pond \$340,000 during the fiscal year ended September 30, 2023 pursuant to the terms of the agreement.
+We paid Island Pond \$400,000 during the fiscal year ended September 30, 2024 pursuant to the terms of the agreement.